startreedata/pinot-quickstart/README.md

     -exec
 ```

 Once added, the OFFLINE table will not have any data.
 Let's add data in the next step.

-### Step 4 - Load the Movies Table
+### Step 4: Load Data into the Movies Table

-We again leverage the `pinot-admin.sh` CLI to load data into an OFFLINE table.
+Use the following command to load data into the OFFLINE movies table:

 ```bash
 docker exec -it pinot-controller ./bin/pinot-admin.sh \